keynou/insightPro/README.md

 * `README.md` contains Problem, Approach and Run instructions sections

-I used C++ to code for the given problem and task. a link of my Github or Bitbucket repo with my source code was sent to the insight website.
+I used C++ to code for the given problem and task. a link of my Github repo with my source code was sent to the insight website.

 ## Repo directory structure